sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 #### Injecting required secrets into your Nexus Repository pod
 The chart provides fours ways of injecting secrets into your Nexus Repository pod namely:
-* [External secret operator](https://external-secrets.io/latest/): recommended as it supports several external secret stores (AWS, Azure etc).
+* [External secret operator](https://external-secrets.io/latest/): recommended as it supports several external secret stores (AWS, Azure, GCP etc).
   * Irrespective of whether you're installing on AWS/Azure, the following steps are needed to configure the nxrm-ha helm chart to use the External Secrets Operator:
-    - Create your secrets in your external secret store (e.g. AWS Secrets Manager, Azure Key Vault)
+    - Create your secrets in your external secret store (e.g. AWS Secrets Manager, Azure Key Vault, Google Secret Manager etc)
     - In your values.yaml:
         - Set `externalsecrets.enabled`
-        - Set the `externalsecrets.secretstore.spec` to the correct one (e.g. AWS, Azure, HashiCorp Vault) for your provider.
-(There are examples for AWS and Azure in the default values.yaml provided with this helm chart).
+        - Set the `externalsecrets.secretstore.spec` to the correct one (e.g. AWS, Azure, GCP, HashiCorp Vault) for your provider.
+(There are examples for AWS, Azure, GCP in the default values.yaml provided with this helm chart).
 See https://external-secrets.io/latest/ for more examples.
         - Set the `externalsecrets.secrets.database.providerSecretName` to the name of the secret containing your database credentials in your external secret store.
 E.g. if using AWS, this should be the name of the secret in your AWS Secrets Manager.
 If using Azure, this should be the name of the secret in your Azure Key Vault
         - Set the `externalsecrets.secrets.database.dbUserKey` to the name of the key in the secret which contains your database username.
         - Set the `externalsecrets.secrets.database.dbPasswordKey` to the name of the key in the secret which contains your database password.